NMT-Wildlife-Monitoring-Project/WALL-E/README.md

 Run the docker image
 `docker run -it --name ros_walle ros_walle`

 To open another terminal in the same container run
 `docker exec -it ros_walle bash`

+Change parameters in the launch file

+Run the motor control node
+`ros2 launch motor_control motor_launch.py'
+Parameters:
+- cmd_vel_topic: cmd_vel
+- wheel_base: 0.5
+- wheel_diameter: 0.1
+- max_rpm: 100
+- min_rpm: 10
+- motor_serial_device: /dev/serial0

+Run the teleop node
+'ros2 launch teleop teleop_launch.py'
+See <https://wiki.ros.org/joy> and <https://wiki.ros.org/teleop_twist_joy>.
+The documentation is for ros 1 but the parameters are the same for the most part.
+Use
+`ros2 param list' when running the node to see available parameters.